-NN Leven has organised its Solvency II key functions (Risk Management, Internal Audit, Compliance and Actuarial Function) in accordance with the applicable Solvency II regulations.
-All key function holders within NN Leven have passed DNB fit and proper test.
-The Solvency II key functions are able to carry out their duties objectively and free from undue influence and can report relevant findings directly to the Board.
+NN Leven has organised its Solvency II key functions (the Risk Management Function Holder, the Actuarial Function Holder, the Compliance and Internal Audit Function) in accordance with the applicable Solvency II regulations.
+All Solvency key function holders within NN Leven have passed the applicable fit and proper test.
+All the Solvency II key functions are able to carry out their duties objectively and free from undue influence, and do not simultaneously perform conflicting activities.
+They all have been given an appropriate standing in the organisation and can report relevant findings directly to the Board.